metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

 * You will use environment variables to configure your Metabase instance
 * You have `sudo` access on your server

+### Create an Unprivileged User

+For security we want to have metabase run as an unprivileged user.
+We will call the user simply `metabase`.
+Further we will already generate files we need later for logging and configuration of metabase and apply the correct security settings for our unprivileged user.

+    # Create a metabase group
+    $ sudo groupadd -r metabase

+    # Create a user called metabase and assign it to the metabase group
+    $ sudo useradd -r -s /bin/false -g metabase metabase

+    # Give this user access to the metabase working directory
+    $ sudo chown -R metabase:metabase <location-of-folder-containing-metabase-jar>

+    # Create the metabase log file
+    $ sudo touch /var/log/metabase.log

+    # Give the metabase user full access to write to log
+    $ sudo chown metabase:metabase /var/log/metabase.log

 ### Create a Metabase Service

 Every service needs a script that tells `systemd` how to manage it, and what capabilities it supports.
 Services are typically registered at `etc/systemd/system/<service-name>` with a `.service` extension.
 So, a Metabase service should live at `/etc/systemd/system/metabase.service`.